Organization and workspace roles

 is_admin

 attribute.
-If assigning admins this way, you can still manually assign the Admin role.
+If assigning admins this way, assigning the admin role manually isn’t blocked.
 However, the is_admin

 attribute takes precedence and the member’s admin status resets at next login based on how the attribute is defined.Assigning workspace roles

-Admins and workspace managers can assign workspace roles, including assigning other workspace managers.
-Workspace roles can be assigned to individual workspace members or to groups that have been assigned to the workspace.
+Users with workspace manager permissions or higher can assign workspace roles, including assigning other workspace managers.
+Workspace roles can be assigned to individual workspace members or to groups that have been added to the workspace.
 Roles assigned to a group apply to all group members.

 -